-Given the fact that the beam bunch is evenly distributed along the accelerator circumference, the voxel occupancy is extremely low $(1.4\times10^{-5}/1.4\times10^{-7})$ for the inner most layer and $3.4\times10^{-6}/3.4\times10^{-8}$ for average) and poses no pressure for the TPC usage.
+Given the fact that the beam bunch is evenly distributed along the accelerator circumference, the voxel occupancy is extremely low $(1.4\times10^{-5}/1.4\times10^{-7})$ for the innermost layer and $3.4\times10^{-6}/3.4\times10^{-8}$ for average) and poses no pressure for the TPC usage.
 The distortion on TPC hit positions induced by the ion charges is estimated with dedicated program and calculation.
-At instant luminosity of $1\times10^{36}$ and an ionback flow control of percent level, the distortion can be as large as 10 mm at the inner most TPC layer at the CEPC conceptual detector geometry, which is two orders of magnitude larger than the intrinsic TPC spatial resolution.
+At instant luminosity of 1×10^{36} and an ion backflow control of percent level, the distortion can be as significant as 10 mm at the innermost TPC layer at the CEPC conceptual detector geometry, which is two orders of magnitude larger than the intrinsic TPC spatial resolution.

 A few approaches are proposed to reduce the effects caused by distortion:

-- 1. Ion back flow control technology; the ion back flow should be controlled to per mille level, in other word, only 1-10 back flow ions is allowed for each primary ionization. - 2.
-Dedicated distortion correction algorithm, for the inner most layers, which should result in a mitigation of the hit position distortion by 1 order of magnitude. - 3.
+- 1. Ion backflow control technology; the ion backflow should be controlled to per mille level, in other words, only 1-10 backflow ions are allowed for each primary ionization. - 2.
+Dedicated distortion correction algorithm, for the innermost layers, which should result in a mitigation of the hit position distortion by one order of magnitude. - 3.
 Adequate track finding algorithm that could link the TPC track fragments to vertex tracks at high efficiency and purity.

-Taking all of these approaches account, the distortion can be mitigated by approximately 2 orders of magnitude.
+Taking all of these approaches account, the distortion can be mitigated by approximately the safe factors of magnitude.
 To conclude, the pad occupancy and distortion stress no pressure to CEPC and if the above items can be achieved.